leon-dae/explainable_ML_ice_study/README.md

 ## Corresponding data

 The data required to train the models is in `data_points.xlsx`, version 1.12.
-This file is not available in the repository, but you can send an e-mail to leon.kellner@tuhh.de or ehlers@tuhh.de.
+This file is not available in the repository, but you can send an e-mail to leon.kellner@tuhh.de or ehlers@tuhh.de and we will share it with you.

 ## Exploratory data analysis